Skip to main content

 ApproachDisk UsageSync DifficultyCleanup Complexity

-Multiple ClonesFull repo eachManual pull/push neededManual directory deletion
+Multiple ClonesFull repo eachManual pull/pushManual directory deletion

-Worktrees share the same .git database, so all commit history and branch information is shared.
-This means commits created in one worktree are immediately visible in others.
+Worktrees share the same .git database โ€” all commit history and branch information is shared.
+This means a commit created in one worktree is immediately visible to all others.

 Prerequisites